Isra' and Mi'raj: Story

-All the details in the story come from the anecdotes of the the biography and hadith collections written a few centuries after Muhammad.
+All the details in the story come from the anecdotes of the biography and hadith collections written a few centuries after Muhammad.
 The story continues to evolve and change across different geographies and belief groups, as can be seen even in the earliest records.

 There are different accounts of what occurred before the Miʿraj.
 While some narratives speak of purification before ascension, others say these are unconnected; Muhammad's chest was opened up, and zamzam water was poured on his heart, giving him wisdom, before going to prepare him for his ascent.
 This purification theme is also seen in the trial of the drinks.
 It is debated when it took place—before or after the ascent—but either way, it plays an important role in asserting Muhammad's spiritual righteousness.
 Two hadiths considered the most reliable rely on Anas ibn Malik and ibn ʿAbbas persons who were recorded as children at the time.

-Al-Tabari's summary also reflects his choices and is as follows; Muhammad ascends into heaven with Gabriel and meets a different prophet at each of the seven levels of heaven; first Adam, then John the Baptist and Jesus, then Joseph, then Idris, then Aaron, then Abraham, and lastly Moses.
+Al-Tabari's summary also reflects his choices and is as follows; Muhammad ascends into heaven with Gabriel and meets a different prophet at each of the seven levels of heaven; first Adam, then John the Baptist and Jesus, then Joseph, then Idris, then Aaron, then Moses, and lastly Abraham.
 Then continues to meet God without Gabriel.
 God tells Muhammad that his people must pray 50 times a day, but on return to Earth, he meets Moses, who tells him persistently, "return to God and ask for fewer prayers because fifty is too many".
 Muhammad goes back and forth between Moses and God nine times until the prayers are reduced to five daily prayers, and God rewards those prayers with the merit of fifty."